In Arkansas, new service enlists texting to aid crop production

 Your phone could become your best tool for managing weeds, soil fertility and crops.

-On Monday, specialists rolled out the Extension Row Crop Text Message Update service enabling subscribers to receive just-in-time information about crop production needs.
+On March 2, specialists rolled out the Extension Row Crop Text Message Update service, enabling subscribers to receive just-in-time information about crop production needs.

 Within the first few hours of rollout, more than 150 subscribers had signed up from Arkansas, Texas and Mississippi.
 Within 24 hours, that number had tripled.